mark-summerfield/uxf/py/README.md

 ## Changes

 - 2.2.0
-  - Maps are now UXF ordered as follows: when two keys are of different types they are ordered `bytes` `<` `date` `<` `datetime` `<` `int` `<` `str`, and when two keys have the same types they are ordered using `<` except for ``str``s which use case-insensitive `<`.
+  - Maps are now key-ordered as follows: when two keys are of different types they are ordered `bytes` `<` `date` `<` `datetime` `<` `int` `<` `str`, and when two keys have the same types they are ordered using `<` except for ``str``s which use case-insensitive `<`.